WhyNotHugo/caffeine-ng/README.md

 The intention of this fork is to also evolve on it's own, not only fixing issues, but also implemented missing features, when relevant.

+Taurine is a stimulant, commonly found in energy drinks.
+This app's name is a play on it's successor's name: caffeine.

 System requirements
 -------------------